tony-yang/smt_benchmark/README.md

 apt-get install -y automake autoconf libtool antlr3 libantlr3c-3.2-0 libantlr3c-dev libboost-dev
 ```

-Then run `python run_smt_benchmark.py` and profit!
+Then checkout this repo, go to the `utility` directory and run `python run_smt_benchmark.py` and profit!
 The script will take approximately 10 to 20 minutes depending on the hardware spec.

 ### Running Individual Tool